 Far from the busy resorts, yet within easy reach of cheap flights from the UK, you can still find the heart of traditional Spain.
 Our properties are all close to the fascinating, old Moorish city of Granada, dominated by the red walls of the Alhambra Palace - one of the most beautiful buildings in the world.

+Learn Spanish in the beautiful Lecrin Valley!
 "Spanish Among the Orange Groves", based in the pretty village of Albunuelas, offers a programme of intensive Spanish courses with daily classes for small groups of max.
 4 students.
 The Spanish classes are combined with leisure, sport and relaxation activities (walking, flamenco, horse-riding, mountain-biking and cookery courses) – the ideal way to enjoy an unforgettable holiday while learning Spanish in the most natural way.

 Our friends at Spanish Highs are offering guided week long Lecrin Valley Walking Holidays and Day Trips.

 And for those who enjoy even more of a challenge as part of their holiday - Makaluaventura now offers all kinds of adventure activities in the province of Granada.
 Choose from caving, canyoning, kayaking, zip-wire, parascending, ballooning, flying, 4x4 off-roading, quad-bikes, horse-riding, mountain-biking, cross country skiing, climbing, paintballing, and more.
 A Spanish-only website, however.